fkarg/fkarg.github.io/staged/longtermplans.md

 good.

 ### Exercises

-{: .box-note}
-Go through your goals and Milestones and note which already have a Lag measure.

-{: .box-note}
-Define Lead and Lag measures for each of your goals and milestones.
-If it seems impossible to find Lead measures, set a timer to 3min and attempt to find one during this time.

 You get bonus points for robust Lead measures - if it's hard for you to manipulate on them, or cheat your measures in any way.